softwaregravy/tickwork/README.md

 By default Tickwork logs to `STDOUT`.
 In case you prefer your own logger implementation you have to specify the `logger` configuration option.
 See example below.

-### :sleep_timeout

-Tickwork wakes up once a second and performs its duties.
-To change the number of seconds Tickwork sleeps, set the `sleep_timeout` configuration option as shown below in the example.

-From 1.1.0, Tickwork does not accept `sleep_timeout` less than 1 seconds.
-This restriction is introduced to solve more severe bug [#135](https://github.com/tomykaira/clockwork/pull/135).

 ### :tz

 This is the default timezone to use for all events.
 When not specified this defaults to the local